esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 ## ESMX Data Run Configuration

-Each ESMX Data instance is configured under its component label section in `esmxRun.yaml` using [YAML](https://yaml.org/) format.
-The available configuration keys are listed below.
+Each ESMX Data instance is configured under its component label section in `esmxRun.yaml`.
+The available configuration keys are documented below.

 ### `timeKeeping`